Shweta172004/BIONIC_HAND/README.md

 <h2>Data Preprocessing</h2>
 <p>To ensure the accuracy and reliability of the model, the raw EMG signals underwent several preprocessing steps:</p>
 <ul><b>Noise Removal</b><p>Unnecessary frequencies and noise were filtered out to enhance the quality of the signals.</p></ul>
+<ul><b>Normalization and Standardization</b><p>The EMG data was normalized and standardized to ensure consistent input to the machine learning models, improving the classification accuracy.</p></ul>
+<h2>Model Development</h2>
+<h3>Convolutional Neural Network (CNN)</h3>
+<p>A Convolutional Neural Network (CNN) was trained on the preprocessed EMG data to classify the signals into six action classes.
+The CNN architecture was chosen for its ability to capture spatial hierarchies and patterns within the signal data, leading to robust classification performance.</p>